Types of Surgery for Children

 Major surgery.
-These are surgeries of the head, neck, chest, and some surgeries on the belly (abdomen).
+These are surgeries of the head, neck, chest, and some surgeries on the belly.
 The recovery time can be lengthy and may involve a stay in intensive care or several days in the hospital.
 There is a higher risk of complications after such surgeries.
-In children, types of major surgery may include, but are not limited to, the following:
+In children, types of major surgery may include the following:

 Removal of brain tumors

 Correction of bone malformations of the skull and face

 Repair of congenital heart disease, transplantation of organs, and repair of intestinal defects

 Correction of spinal abnormalities and treatment of serious injuries

 Correction of problems in fetal development of the lungs, intestines, diaphragm, or anus.

 Minor surgery.
 Some surgeries that children undergo are considered minor.
 The recovery time is short and children return to their usual activities rapidly.
 These surgeries are most often done as an outpatient, and children can return home the same day.
 Complications from these types of surgeries are rare.
 Examples of the most common types of minor surgeries may include:

 Elective surgery.
 Elective surgery does not necessarily mean the surgery is optional.
 It simply means that the procedure is planned in advance.
 These are procedures you decide your child should undergo, which may be helpful, and may or may not be essential.
 An example might be to have a birthmark removed, to circumcise your male infant, or to have a spinal fusion to correct severe curvature of the spine.